mckaywrigley/paul-graham-gpt/README.md

 This reads the json file, generates embeddings for each chunk of text, and saves the results to your database.

+There is a 200ms delay between each request to avoid rate limiting.

+This process will take 20-30 minutes.

 ### App

 8. Run app